 The site is also connected to the story of King David.
 Its 8th Century B.C. gate complex is the largest in the region.

-TOUR THE SITE: Take a virtual tour of Bethsaida and meet some of the archaeologists and volunteer excavators in this 9-minute YouTube video.
+TOUR ONE OF THE SITES: Take a virtual tour of Bethsaida and meet some of the archaeologists and volunteer excavators in this 9-minute YouTube video.
 This video is produced by the University of Nebraska at Omaha, which is responsible for its content.